 - Applicants must demonstrate a well-constructed research/project proposal, knowledge of the topic, a schedule for reporting, and a thorough plan to avoid potential adverse impacts to the environment that could be caused by the fieldwork

 If your project falls within these guidelines, please complete the Fieldwork Permit Application.
 To expedite the review process, please be as complete and informative as possible in completing the form.
-Please allow a minimum of two weeks for permit approval and processing.
+Please allow a minimum of FOUR weeks for permit approval and processing.